-Authorization may be modified, suspended, or revoked in whole or part for cause including, but not limited to the following:
+Authorization may be modified, suspended, or revoked in whole or part for cause, including, but not limited to, the following:

-- 1. Violation of any terms or conditions of this authorization. - 2.
-Obtaining this authorization by misrepresentation or failure to disclose fully all relevant facts.
+- Violation of any terms or conditions of this authorization. - Obtaining this authorization by misrepresentation or failure to disclose full all relevant facts.

-The provisions of this authorization are severable and, if any provision of this authorization, or application of any provisions of their circumstances, and the remainder of this authorization, shall not be affected thereby.
+The provisions of this authorization are severable and, if any provision of this authorization or application of any provision to any circumstance is held invalid, the application of such provision to other circumstances, and the remainder of this authorization, will not be affected thereby.